Hinawi

 The Hinawi are one of two major tribal groupings of Oman and the Trucial States (today the United Arab Emirates), the other being the Ghafiri.
-Characterized as two significant factions having distinct interests and organizations, their rivalry began approximately 2000 years ago; almost during the time Ghafiris arrived to Oman.
+Characterized as two significant factions having distinct interests and organizations, their rivalry began approximately 2000 years ago; coinciding with the Ghafiri arrival to Oman.

 The Hinawis, for the most part, resided in southeast Oman, while the Ghafiris predominated in the northwestern part of Oman.
 Several tribal groups make up the Hinawi alliance, such as, the Dhawahir, Bani Yas, the Awamir, the Beni Hina and the Harasis.

 During the 18th century, serious conflicts occurred between the two factions.
 These conflicts only ended after many sub-tribes were united under one leader that belonged to one of the two factions.
 The Hinawis gathered under Khalaf bin Mubarak Alhinai from the Bani Hina tribe, while the Ghafiris gathered under Mohammed bin Nasir Alghafiri of the Beni Ghafir tribe.
 The almost equal strength of the two alliances led to the end of the feud.
 The rivalry played a decisive role in shaping the political history of Oman, with Omani tribes affiliating themselves historically with either the Ghafiri or Hinawi alliances.